luzusomuch/hs/README.md

 You need to bind IP to 0.0.0.0 for redis https://redis.io/topics/security You need to bind IP to 0.0.0.0 for mongodb http://stackoverflow.com/questions/34963522/unable-to-connect-to-mongo-on-remote-server
 Set timezone by using sudo timedatectl set-timezone Europe/Berlin

+##Update mapping or Sync data again
+#First you need to remove current elasticsearch data by using Postman with delete method
+For local: localhost:9200/health-stars
+For running instance: 35.157.226.188:9200/health-stars

+#Second you have to run sync data again by:
+sudo su
+export NODE_ENV=production
+node server/syncData.js

 #### For websites
 We have 2 websites running the same time, so once update code we need rebuild code for them